bmeck/I-D/javascript-mjs/draft.md

   See Author's Address section.

 Intended usage:          COMMON
-Restrictions on usage:   .mjs must correspond to the Module grammar of [ECMA-262]
+Restrictions on usage:   The file extension .mjs must be parsed using the Module grammar of [ECMA-262]
 Author:                  See Author's Address section.
 Change controller:       The IESG.